lwiser/LongTan/index.md

 * Proposed two main approches for distributed cluster and single cpu (numa architecture):
   * **round-robin vertex shuffle** to improve load balancing of threads and nodes (1.5 times speed up)
   * **bitmap jump-access** to avoid unnecessary accessing of bitmap in the bottom-up step (1.2 times speed up)
-* Devised a 1D data decomposition approach for distributed BFS algorithm and **compressed integar using varint** to reduce communication overhead among cluster nodes
+* Decomposed data structure to ensure data locality for distributed BFS algorithm and **compressed integar using varint** to reduce communication overhead among cluster nodes

 #### Institute of Computing Technology, Chinese Academy of Sciences (Beijing, China)